Canadian banknote issuers

+Banknotes have been issued in Canada and the British colonies that confederated to form Canada from 1 July 1867.

 Between 1871 and 1944, Canadian chartered banks were authorized to issue bank notes for circulation in Canada.
 In 1899, they were invested with the additional authority to issue bank notes for circulation in any British colony or possession.
 For several decades thereafter, the chartered banks were the only issuers of larger denominated notes for circulation in Canada, and an important source of notes for circulation in the British West Indies.

-In 1934, the newly-established Bank of Canada was given "the sole right to issue notes payable to bearer on demand".
+In 1934, the newly established Bank of Canada was given "the sole right to issue notes payable to bearer on demand".
 Coincident with the introduction of the new Bank of Canada notes in 1935, arrangements were made for the gradual contraction in the quantity of chartered bank notes in circulation.
 As of the end of 1944, the Canadian government withdrew permission for Canadian banks to issue new notes for circulation in Canada; and by 1950, liability for all outstanding Canadian bank notes was transferred to the Bank of Canada, where such notes may still be redeemed.
 The total value of the notes outstanding at that time was $13,302,046.60.